websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/portal-developer-properties.md

 # Portal Developer Properties

 There are [Portal Properties](../../installation-and-upgrades/reference/portal-properties.md) that facilitate development.
 Liferay's [`portal-developer.properties`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-impl/src/portal-developer.properties) file includes all of them.
-The `portal-developer.properties` file is enabled by adding this setting to the top of your `portal-developer.properties` file:
+The `portal-developer.properties` file is enabled by adding this setting to the top of your `portal-ext.properties` file:

 ```properties
 include-and-override=portal-developer.properties